 Andy Furgeson is a musician, puppeteer and educator from Austin, Texas, based in Portland since 2005.
 In 2008, he began an exploration of animals in American folk music.
 He created a blog called ‘Red Yarn’ to chronicle his folkloric research and growing interest in puppetry.
 He dove deep into the folk music catalog with his Lomax-a-Day and Songbag-a-Day projects, adapting 60+ songs from classic anthologies.
 Red Yarn became Andy’s alter-ego, an itinerant bard and animal whisperer with a red beard as thick as the yarns he spins.
 He dreamed up the Deep Woods as a magical forest to contain all of his characters.
 By 2011, Andy was performing regularly at libraries, cafes and community events, and joined Young Audiences’ and Right Brain Initiative’s rosters of teaching artists.

 Since committing himself full-time to Red Yarn in June 2012, Andy has performed 250 shows per year, taught music and puppetry to thousands of students, and touched the lives of countless families with his songs, puppets and positive messages.
-With seven albums, extensive touring, and videos galore, Red Yarn is taking his creative folklore project to a national scale.
+With nine albums, extensive touring, and videos galore, Red Yarn is taking his creative folklore project to a national scale.

-Andy lives in North Portland with his wife and singing partner Jessie Eller-Isaacs (an English teacher at Cleveland High School), their two young children, and a backyard full of critters.
+Andy lives in North Portland with his wife and singing partner Jessie Eller-Isaacs (an English teacher at Cleveland High School), their two children, and a backyard full of critters.